-- Step 3: After the documents have been reviewed by the TGGS Internship Committee who consists of Associate Dean for Academic Affairs, Associate Dean for Industrial Collaborations, Department Head, Program Coordinator and Program Lecturers, see the Appointment of TGGS Internship Committee (TG75), the date for the oral presentation about his/her work experience will be scheduled. - Step 4: One month prior the presentation date, the student must submit the presentation handouts along with the internship report to the TGGS Internship Committee to review. - Step 5: The student can give the oral presentation about his/her work experience in a TGGS seminar to his/her supervisor and the other students in his/her Master course on the date scheduled by TGGS Internship Committee.
-TGGS Internship Committee will evaluate the student performance according to the internship guidelines and procedure; see TGGS Internship Exception Evaluation Form (TG76) - Step 6: After the student passes the oral presentation and the internship report has been approved by the TGGS Internship Committee, the student must submit the internship report (hard copy along with soft copy) within two weeks.
+- The student prepares his/her CV including the company references (profile of the company, Step 1: employment references of the student, etc.). - The student must submit the TGGS Request Form for Internship Exception to the TGGS Step 2: Academic Affairs Office with the consent of the program coordinator two months in advance by the beginning of the second semester of the first academic year.
+(See the TGGS Request Form for Internship Exception (TG74).
+The request basically consists of CVs, the company references, more documents can be attached if needed.) - After the documents have been reviewed by the TGGS Internship Committee who consists of Step 3: Associate Dean for Academic Affairs, Associate Dean for Industrial Collaborations, Department Head, Program Coordinator and Program Lecturers, see the Appointment of TGGS Internship Committee (TG75), the date for the oral presentation about his/her work experience will be scheduled. - One month prior the presentation date, the student must submit the presentation handouts Step 4: along with the internship report to the TGGS Internship Committee to review. - Step 5: The student can give the oral presentation about his/her work experience in a TGGS seminar to his/her supervisor and the other students in his/her Master course on the date scheduled by TGGS Internship Committee.
+TGGS Internship Committee will evaluate the student performance according to the internship guidelines and procedure; see TGGS Internship Exception Evaluation Form (TG76) - After the student passes the oral presentation and the internship report has been approved by Step 6: the TGGS Internship Committee, the student must submit the internship report (hard copy along with soft copy) within two weeks.
+(See the TGGS Request Form for Internship Report Submission (TG73), TGGS issues a TGGS

-(See the TGGS Request Form for Internship Report Submission (TG73), TGGS issues a TGGS Internship Exception Letter (TG77).)
+Internship Exception Letter (TG77).)